deborahwtt-commits/Giviti/replit.md

 - **Event Tracking**: Manage important dates, including archiving and advancing past events.
   - **Date Validation**: Events and rolês can only be created with dates from today onwards.
 Both frontend and backend validate that dates are not in the past.
 - **Gift Management**: Save/track purchased and favorited gifts.
-- **User/Recipient Profiles**: Detailed personality questionnaires, including "Gifts to Avoid" fields.
+- **User/Recipient Profiles**: Detailed personality questionnaires, including "Gifts to Avoid" fields and optional location fields (cidade, estado, pais) with input validation and auto-capitalization.
 - **Authentication**: Email/password registration and login with session persistence and bcrypt hashing.
 - **Admin Panel**: Comprehensive administrative module with role-based access control (admin, manager, support, readonly) for user management, categories, occasions, price ranges, relationship types, system settings, audit logs, gift suggestions management, and advanced statistics.
 - **Collaborative Events**: Support for Secret Santa, themed nights, and collective gifts with participant management, draw algorithms (for Secret Santa), and shareable links.